 - Small jar or bowl

-First, mix the dry ingredients (baking soda, Epsom salt, corn starch, and citric acid) together in a large bowl.
+- First, mix the dry bath bomb ingredients (baking soda, Epsom salt, corn starch, and citric acid) together in a large bowl.
 Use the whisk to make sure the mixture is clump-free.
-Baking soda, also known as sodium bicarbonate, is a key ingredient in this bathtub explosion: When the high pH powder reacts with a low pH acid, it produces carbon dioxide bubbles.
+Baking soda, also known as sodium bicarbonate, is the key to making your DIY bath bombs explode: When the high pH powder reacts with a low pH acid, it produces carbon dioxide bubbles.
 Remember those baking soda and vinegar volcanoes you made in elementary school?
-Citric acid takes the place of vinegar in this chemical equation, but it doesn't react with sodium bicarbonate until it gets wet.
+Citric acid takes the place of vinegar in this chemical equation, but it doesn’t react with sodium bicarbonate until it gets wet.
 If you want, you can add visual decorations like biodegradable glitter into the mix.
-Just don't use regular-old craft glitter, because it's no good for our friends in the ocean.
+Just don’t use regular-old craft glitter, because it’s no good for our friends in the ocean.

-Slowly add the liquid to the dry mixture.
+- Slowly add the liquid to the dry mixture.
 Really slowly.
 Like a teaspoon at a time.
+You don’t want your DIY bath bombs to explode prematurely.
 Whisk as you go, and slow down if things start to look fizzy.
 You should end up with a mixture that just barely clumps together, like damp sand.

-Stuff that stuff into your silicone molds, ASAP.
-You don't want the mix to dry out while it's still in the bowl, which is why you should make sure you have enough molds to make a dozen or more bombs at once.
-Press the mixture down firmly into your silicone molds of choice.
+- Stuff that stuff into your silicone bath bomb molds, ASAP.
+You don’t want the mix to dry out while it’s still in the bowl, which is why you should make sure you have enough molds to make a dozen or more bath bombs at once.
+Press the mixture down firmly into your molds of choice.

-Let the bath bombs dry.
+- Let your homemade bath bombs dry.
 If your mold has a lot of details in it, you might just want to give them a whole day to be safe.
 Then pop them out.

-Throw one into the tub and enjoy the explosive fruits of your labor.
-Bag the rest up in cellophane and make your friends and family love you forever.
+- Throw one into the tub and enjoy the explosive fruits of your labor.
+Bag the rest of your DIY bath bombs in cellophane and make your friends and family love you forever.